Pear, Pecorino, and Thyme Focaccia

 Twisted’s Pear, Pecorino & Thyme Focaccia Bread recipe is simply the best focaccia recipe you’ll ever read.
 Fragrant thyme, succulent pears and salty pecorino flavours all work perfectly together in this Focaccia bread.

-Done in 3 hours
+3 hours cook

 Serves 10